PythonDweeb/ClassmateAI/README.md

 ## 💡 What is ClassmateAI?

-**ClassmateAI** is an intelligent assistant designed to help students with everything related to schoo, from understanding your new school’s website to answering questions about its content.
+**ClassmateAI** is an intelligent assistant designed to help students with everything related to school, from understanding your new school’s website to answering questions about its content.

 ClassmateAI can:
 - 🗂 **Explore and understand your school’s resources** easily.